MicrosoftDocs/Viva/Viva/insights/advanced/analyst/partner-integration.md

 If you don’t have this access, you can export directory information and correlate it with a common field by following these steps:

 1. Configure your Azure Data Factory pipeline to add an additional step to export Azure Active Directory user data.
-This step is provided, but marked as **OPTIONAL**, in the sample pipeline we’ve provided on GitHub.
-Adding this step creates an additional output file from your pipeline that includes basic information about each user in the customer’s tenant
+This step is provided, but marked as **OPTIONAL**, in our sample pipeline on GitHub.
+Adding this step creates an additional output file from your pipeline that includes basic information about each user in the customer’s tenant.
 2. Use this output from step 1 correlate user information between Azure and your application with a join of a common field, such as e-mail address.
 Refer to the Microsoft Graph Data Connect documentation for details on the [user schema](https://github.com/microsoftgraph/dataconnect-solutions/blob/main/datasetschemas/User_v1.md) and a [sample of the output](https://github.com/microsoftgraph/dataconnect-solutions/blob/main/sampledatasets/BasicDataSet_v0.User_v1.json).

 ### Process analytics data

 To process analytics data sent to your application, you have the option of using either a push or a pull model to start processing.
 The sample pipeline we provide on GitHub uses a push model, which works like this:

 The Azure Data Factory pipeline powering the data movement notifies your application when new data is available.
-There are a couple of ways this can be done:
+There are a couple of ways the pipeline can do this:

-* An Azure function can be invoked when data in your Blob storage account changes.
-See the Azure Function Overview and Blob Storage Trigger Sample to understand how this function is configured.
+* It can invoke an Azure function when data in your Blob Storage account changes.
+Refer to the [Azure function overview](https://github.com/microsoftgraph/dataconnect-solutions/tree/VIvaInsightsARM/ARMTemplates/genericPipelineWithAzureFunctionTrigger) and [Blob Storage trigger sample](/azure/azure-functions/functions-bindings-storage-blob-trigger?tabs=in-process%2Cextensionv5&pivots=programming-language-csharp) to understand how this function is configured.
 This is the method our sample pipeline on GitHub uses.
 * The Azure Data Factory pipeline can invoke a web activity that makes a REST call to your application’s backend, notifying it that new data is available.
 Web activities are described in [Web activity in Azure Data Factory and Azure Synapse Analytics](/azure/data-factory/control-flow-web-activity).
+You can edit our sample template to include this activity as an extra step.

 #### How to use a pull model

-Optionally, you can have your application continuously poll the Blob Storage account for changes using the Blob Storage SDK or REST API.
+Optionally, you can have your application continuously poll the Blob Storage account for changes using the [Blob Storage SDK](/azure/storage/blobs/storage-quickstart-blobs-dotnet) or [REST API](https://docs.microsoft.com/rest/api/storageservices/).
 To do this, your application can maintain a “watermark” of the last processed folder’s timestamp so that failed processing can be retried.

 Use the SDK or REST API to download data from your Blob Storage account to a local destination (or cloud storage outside of Azure).

 ### Related information

-#### Supported metrics
+#### Applicable metrics

-The supported metrics for the private preview release are listed in [Advanced insights metrics](../reference/metrics.md).
+We list applicable metrics in [Advanced insights metrics](../reference/metrics.md).

 #### How to simulate a data drop with sample data

 To quickly prototype an application built on the Viva Insights integration, you can use sample data to simulate a data drop received from a customer.
+To do so:

-1. Upload Viva Insights sample data to a storage account in your test environment.
-See How to upload data to Azure for further details.
+1. Upload [Viva Insights sample data](https://raw.githubusercontent.com/niblak/dataconnect-solutions/vivaarmtemplates/sampledatasets/VivaInsightsDataset_v1.json) to a storage account in your test environment.
+Refer to [How to upload data to Azure](/azure/storage/blobs/storage-quickstart-blobs-portal) for further details.
 2. Build your application to retrieve the behavioral analytics data:
     1. Download the data from your Azure Storage Account.
-To do this, you can use the SDK or the REST API.
+To download this data, you can use the [SDK](/azure/storage/blobs/storage-quickstart-blobs-dotnet) or the [REST API](/rest/api/storageservices/).
     1. Ingest the data into your partner application.
 Steps vary based on what your application requires.

 ## FAQ